ThomasBleijendaal/RapidCMS/README.md

 ```

 There is no abstraction magic, or default repository implementation, so you need to create your own
-repositories which implement `IRepository`, or derive from `BaseRepository` to get a better developer
+repositories which you must derive from `BaseRepository` or `MappedBaseRepository`.
-experience.

 #### Entity Framework Core Repositories